aryakudkar/Employee_Attrition_Analysis/README.md

 * Impact of Job Role: Specific job roles have a higher propensity for attrition.
 This may be due to job dissatisfaction or better opportunities elsewhere, highlighting the need for targeted retention strategies.

 # Technical Aspects:
-The Pizza Sales Dashboard is developed using Power BI.
+The Employee Attrition Dashboard is developed using Power BI.